Atuke/Atuke/README.md

 - A malware detection tool using machine learning techniques.
 - A web application for secure file sharing using cryptographic algorithms.
-- A website for managing personal finances using a full-stack web development approach.
+- A website for a farm business to shop online and manage sales using a full-stack web development approach.
 ### 🌱 Learning
 As a lifelong learner, I am always seeking to expand my knowledge and skills.
 Some of the technologies and tools that I am currently learning or planning to learn include: